Project Outcome for Academic Libraries has officially launched!

-See the News & Events page for information about ways to learn more in upcoming workshops and webinars.
+Visit the News & Events page for information about upcoming workshops and webinars.
 The next webinar is on Tuesday, April 30.

 ACRL field-tested the Project Outcome for Academic Libraries surveys between June and October 2018.
 In that time 54 institutions submitted a total of 11,449 responses.
 Learn more about the results and how they informed the final surveys in this post on ACRL Insider.